ncbi/amr/README.md

-# NCBI Antimicrobial Resistance Gene Finder (alpha)
+# NCBI Antimicrobial Resistance Gene Finder (AMRFinder)

 This software and the accompanying database are designed to find acquired antimicrobial resistance genes in protein or nucleotide sequences.